Scheduled MonumentsEnglandEarly medieval flood defence at Botolph's Bridge, West Hythe

 What is Early medieval flood defence at Botolph's Bridge, West Hythe?

-Botolph's Bridge at West Hythe is a medieval structure associated with early flood management in the Romney Marsh area of Kent.
+Botolph's Bridge at West Hythe is an early medieval flood defence structure located in Kent.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016518.

 Who is responsible for protecting Early medieval flood defence at Botolph's Bridge, West Hythe?